 Frequently Asked Questions

-An utterly divine creation!
-Joking aside, you can get Biscoff Spread and Biscoff Biscuits.
+It comes in the form of Lotus Biscoff Spread and Lotus Biscoff Biscuits.
 The spread is a similar concept to nutella, but with a caramelised biscuit flavour (with a subtle hint of cinnamon).
 I have stuck to using the Lotus Biscoff Biscuits in this recipe as they add a delicious texture as well as the iconic Biscoff flavour to the blondies.

 Contrary to popular belief, blondies are not simply white chocolate brownies.
 They have a very different flavour and texture.
 Whereas brownies are all about rich, chocolatey-ness, blondies are all about creating a deep caramelised (almost toffee-ish) flavour courtesy of the brown sugar.
 They do have white chocolate in it, but they aren’t the star of the show (like dark chocolate often is in brownies).